agility/agilitycms-nextjs-starter/README.md

 ## About This Starter

 - Uses our [`@agility/nextjs`](https://www.npmjs.com/package/@agility/nextjs) package to make getting started with Agility CMS and Next.js easy
-- Support for Next.js 13 and React 18
+- Support for Next.js 14
 - Connected to a sample Agility CMS Instance for sample content & pages
-- Uses the `getStaticProps` function from Next.js to allow for full SSG (Static Site Generation)
 - Supports [`next/image`](https://nextjs.org/docs/api-reference/next/image) for image optimization using the `<Image />` component or the next.js `<Image />` component for images that aren't stored in Agility.
 - Supports full [Page Management](https://help.agilitycms.com/hc/en-us/articles/360055805831)
 - Supports Preview Mode
 - Supports the `next/font` package
-- Uses the `revalidate` and `fallback` properties to enable [ISR (Incremental Static Regeneration)](https://nextjs.org/docs/basic-features/data-fetching#incremental-static-regeneration) builds
-- Provides a functional structure that dynamically routes each page based on the request, loads a Page Templates dynamically, and also dynamically loads and renders appropriate Agility CMS Page Modules (as React components)
+- Provides a functional structure that dynamically routes each page based on the request, loads Layout Models (Page Templates) dynamically, and also dynamically loads and renders appropriate Agility CMS Components (as React Server Components)
 - Supports component level data fetching.

 ### Tailwind CSS